Cabin Crew - DAN AIR REMEMBERED

 • The hat - thank God it was dropped

-• We were sent a note saying they were givinng us the option for a month to wear or not wear the hat.
+• We were sent a note saying they were giving us the option for a month to wear or not wear the hat.
 To find out if a hat was to be redesigned or dropped.
 I never found the results out - it was just dropped.
 I guess that says it all.
 Despite hating the hat I wore mine for the month hoping we would get a new design.
 We didn't!

 • I was not given the option to wear a hat - were were just told to stop

-• I was on a snowy Manchester apron when a maintenance vehicle drove past me it went through a puddle of de icer that hadn't been cleaned up.
-I was splattered with green de icer, oily slush and snow.
+• I was on a snowy Manchester apron when a maintenance vehicle drove past me it went through a puddle of de-icer that hadn't been cleaned up.
+I was splattered with green de-icer, oily slush and snow.
 It looked terrible.
 I climbed up the steps after boarding was complete and was told off for not wearing my overcoat.

 1992 Gallery

 One can see that it was a gruelling life.
-That said, the crew were renowned for their spirit and their sense of fun.
-All the stories I have heard lament the passing of the airline and most pepple tell me that their days at "Dans" were the best of their life.
+That said, the crew were renowned for their high spirits and their sense of fun.
+All the stories I have heard lament the passing of the airline and most people tell me that their days at 'Dans' were the best of their lives.

 CABIN SERVICE MANUAL